ZurichRain/AGI-Hallucination/README.md

 </div></br>

 ## 📲 Contact
 We warmly welcome any kinds of useful suggestions or contributions.
-Feel free to drop us an issue or contact Feng with [this e-mail](mailto:20214227015@stu.suda.edu.cn).
+Feel free to drop us an issue or contact Rain with [this e-mail](mailto:20214227015@stu.suda.edu.cn).